Author: shortybiscuit

 One of the many outdoor activities I truly enjoy doing is camping.
 In addition to solo and family camping, I also host camping trips for new campers and seasoned campers alike.
 There are times though, when I’ve invited people to camp with me and they are strongly against it.
 When I dig deeper as to why, I realize that it is not camping that they are wary of, it is the way in which camping has been portrayed and what they think camping is.

 To be clear, I car camp.
 Some people say I’m glamping; maybe I’m somewhere in the middle between car camping and glamping.
 What I am absolutely not inviting people to do when I say I’m camping is backpacking, canoe/kayak camping or any other type of camping that involves roughing it in any way.
-I beg of any one hosting camping trips, to be very clear as to the type of camping you are planning.
-Please don’t say camping when you really mean backpacking.
+I beg of any one hosting camping trips, please don’t say camping when you really mean backpacking – be very specific about the type of camping event you are planning.

 Car / front country camping: The vehicle is packed with all the gear you need for camping in a tent and it is parked at your campsite with you the entire time.
 You drive to your campsite, unpack, put up your tent and do as much or as little as you want to do.
 I prefer to camp for a minimum of three nights.
 The campsite can be used as a basecamp where you can explore the area and drive to visit local attractions.
 You can choose a campground near hiking trails, waterways for paddling (kayaks/canoes/paddleboards), fishing, and a host of other activities.
 When car camping, you can choose to sleep in a hammock tent, RV or rooftop tent, if you so desire, depending on the rules of the campground.
 The campground is easily accessible and usually has running water, a bathroom, picnic table, fire pit and/ or grill and possibly other amenities.